ociuzacademy/AIR-POLLUTION/README.md

-# Air Pollution Classification web app using Machine Learning and HTML-Flask
+# Air Pollution Classification Webapp using Machine Learning and HTML-Flask
 ### This is a Machine Learning-based Air quality (AQI - Air Quality Index) classification web app developed by training machine learning models with air quality data.
 ### The dataset has been processed and cleaned to train ML algorithms.
 ### The Data Analysis and ML algorithm training can be found in the colab notebook - Part1_Data_and_Model_Training.ipynb